 To see which apps are using which stack, run the following command:

 This section describes how to change the stack that an app uses.
 Stack Auditor restages the app onto the new stack without a change in the source code of the app.
 If you want to move the app to a new stack with updated source code, follow the procedure in the Changing Stacks topic.

-WARNING: Stack Auditor restages the app, which causes downtime.
-To avoid downtime, use a blue-green deployment strategy.
+cflinuxfs3.
+This causes brief downtime.
+To avoid this brief downtime, use a blue-green strategy.
 See Using Blue-Green Deployment to Reduce Downtime and Risk.